arpitjain099/digitalgov.gov/content/guides/site-scanning/technical-details.md

 ---

-The Site Scanning program maintains a number of automated processes that, together, consitute the entire project and seek to deliver useful data.
+The Site Scanning program maintains a number of automated processes that, together, constitute the entire project and seek to deliver useful data.
 The basic flow of these events are as follows:

 - Each week, a comprehensive list of public federal .gov websites is assembled as the **Federal Website Index**.
   - [Direct download of the current Federal Website Index](https://raw.githubusercontent.com/GSA/federal-website-index/main/data/site-scanning-target-url-list.csv).